The 3 best avocado hair masks for soft, shiny curls

 Recipe 2: Avocado & Honey – for extra moisture & shine

-This mask is ideal if your curls look dull and feel dry at the same time.
+This mask is ideal if your curls look dull and feel dry.
 Honey acts as a natural moisturizer, while avocado nourishes and smooths the hair fiber.

 Ingredients